Sign up here to watch the live stream of the Laurel Prize Ceremony 2025.

 Spark your creativity and take your first steps into the world of poetry!

-Join this group for rigorous discussion of your writing with acclaimed poet Richard Price.
+Join this group for close discussion of your writing with acclaimed poet, Richard Price.

 In each session, you might be given Exercises (specific writing tasks to inspire your own poems or ideas) or Feedback (comments on your work by tutors and / or other students); you might be Reading (close attention to published poems, looking for examples of technique, style, theme or form), Writing (working towards creating new poems throughout the duration of the course or workshop) or a combination of all these.
 Some courses will include tasks for you to complete between the sessions.